robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 #### Positional arguments

-Most keywords have certain number of arguments that must always be given.
+Most keywords have a certain number of arguments that must always be given.
 It is important to have exactly same number of arguments as specified in the keyword documentation.
 Using too few or too many arguments will result in an error.
 [[User Guide: Positional arguments][UG Positional arguments]]